 I remember the house always seemed alive when no one else was awake.
 The wind would make the house and the large oak trees outside moan, as did the snow that piled high on the roof and against the walls and doors.
-During the infrequent blizzards that hit Cape Cod, the snow could drift as high as six feet against the fence posts of the horse pastures.
-In that storm, it took my mother and father two full days to dig their way out, even with the aid of a small tractor, and me and my younger brother.
-Cooper and I ached in the cold, and we never shut the hell up about it.
-Our constantly complaints were like the electric fence wires on the pastures that hummed out their chill when the wind blew at night, one great instrument surrounding our acres, singing of winter in an electrified drone.
+During the infrequent blizzards that hit Cape Cod the snow could drift as high as six feet against the fence posts of the horse pastures.
+After that storm it took my mother and father two full days to dig their way out, even with the aid of a small tractor and me and my younger brother Cooper.
+We ached in the cold and we never quiet about it.
+Our constantly complaints were like the electric fence wires on the pastures that hummed out their chill when the wind blew at night, one great instrument surrounding our acres that sang of winter in an electrified drone.

-For a brief short-sighted period in my early teen years, I used to mark important dates on the unfinished wood of my bedroom closet with permanent marker.
+For a brief short-sighted period in my early teen years I used to mark important dates on the unfinished wood of my bedroom closet with permanent marker.
 I would make notes of the precise date and time of things that mattered to me then, like when Kim, my ninth-grade girlfriend of two months, broke up with me.
-In the truest example of hyperbole, I thought I was leaving myself a cryptic paper trail of song lyrics and dates and times like a lost explorer leaving behind reports in tin cans under cairns.
-A few years later, probably when I was about seventeen, I felt embarrassed by my younger self’s disposition toward so dramatically archiving needless things, and so I scribbled over the notes with more marker to make them illegible.
-Now my closet wasn’t a trove of hyperbolic song lyrics, but it was reminiscent of a redacted CIA document with its thick black lines across what used to be text.
-When I was twenty-one, we had to sell the house I’d grown up in, and I needed to sand away the ink from the wood.
-I ripped the skin of my fingers open from friction with the sandpaper, and after an afternoon’s work, I’d created new light patches on the unfinished pine boards where the words and redactions of my former self used to be.
+I thought I was leaving myself a cryptic paper trail of song lyrics and dates like a lost explorer leaving behind reports in tin cans under cairns.
+A few years later, probably when I was about seventeen, I felt embarrassed by my younger self’s disposition toward so dramatically archiving needless things, so I scribbled over the notes with more marker to make them illegible.
+Now my closet wasn’t a trove of hyperbolic song lyrics, but instead reminiscent of a redacted CIA document with thick black lines across what used to be text.
+When I was twenty-one years old we had to sell the house I’d grown up in, and I needed to sand away the ink from the wood.
+I ripped the skin of my fingers open from friction with the sandpaper, and after an afternoon’s work I’d created new light patches on the unfinished pine boards where the words and redactions of my former self used to be.

 When I was twenty-two years old, a week or so after Christmas, my mother told me my childhood home was haunted.
 She told me suddenly while we were sitting in the living room my father used to call “the man room” because of its dark wood grain walls and floor, and the central fireplace.
 He associated it with, I suppose, some older myth of a great patriarch’s study.
 I always found it a little ironic then, that the heirlooms and rustic accoutrements were all purchased at various antique markets around the North East.
 None of it had been made old by us, and the spirit of the place was a construct, rather than the accumulation a family growing older.